N8NInfinity/n8n-infinity/README.md

 ## 📱 What is n8n Infinity?

-**n8n Infinity** is an iOS application designed for users of [n8n](https://n8n.io), the powerful workflow automation tool.
+**n8n Infinity** is an application for iOS, macOS and watchOS designed for users of [n8n](https://n8n.io), the powerful workflow automation tool.
-It connects directly to your own n8n instance and lets you manage your workflows anywhere, anytime — from your pocket.
+It connects directly to your own n8n instance and lets you manage your workflows anywhere, anytime.

 With n8n Infinity, you can:

 - 🎨 **Customize workflow metadata**: set colors, icons, and personalize your dashboard
 - ⭐ **Manage favorites** for quick access to your most-used workflows
+- 🗂️ **Manage Data tables, variables, projects and users**
 - ⚙️ **Browse and control executions**: filter, search, and inspect detailed execution data
 - 🔔 **Receive notifications** for workflow errors, starts, and completions
 - 🧭 **Use the Execution Navigator** to explore step-by-step execution flow